DesireeSalvant/EmployeeEngagementAnalysis/README.md

 2. Compares Current Year vs Last Year and Industry Benchmark consistently.
 3. Reveals differences by Region, Department, Job Level, and Staff Tenure, and brings open-ended feedback into the discussion.

-> The prior process relied on **spreadsheets and static decks**, limiting exploration speed, consistency, and actionability.

 ---